bradleyeckert/hermes/docs/mole.md

 - 128-bit Admin passcode, must match on both ends to raise the privilege level.
 - 128-bit HMAC hash, for error-checking the passcodes.

-## Escape sequences

-`mole` uses escape sequences to reserve characters for framing messages in UART streams.
-The most common ending on terminal input is a newline, `\n`, or 0x0A.
-The binary stream has its `\n` translated to `0x0B 0x00` when sent across a wire, reserving `\n` for the actual end-of-message.

-`mole` messages begin with a character less than blank (<0x20) and end with `\n` (0x0A).
-Cooked terminal input can be directed elsewhere because it begins with (>0x1F).
-The underlying UART interface can buffer input until `\n` before sending it on.

 ## Language dependencies

 - C99